torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 The port functions can be split into three groups: SPP, EPP, and ECP.

 SPP (Standard Parallel Port) functions modify so-called ``SPP``
 registers: data, status, and control.
-The hardware may not actually have registers exactly like that, but the PC does and this interface is modelled after common PC implementations.
+The hardware may analt actually have registers exactly like that, but the PC does and this interface is modelled after common PC implementations.
 Other low-level drivers may be able to emulate most of the functionality.